Pizza Rustica with Italian Sausage and Roasted Red Peppers

 Like a pizza, Pizza Rustica one of those dishes that can be customized to personal tastes and seasons.
 The only constant seems to be that the pie always includes a double crust and cheese filling.
 After that, you might find any variety of meat or vegetable in there, or even diced cooked eggs.

 This version includes Italian Sausage, Roasted Red Peppers, and some Fresh Parsley and Basil.
-If you’d rather, prosciutto or bacon are also lovely in this pie – in addition to the sausage, or in its place.
+While not in the recipe, prosciutto and/or bacon are also delicious in this pie – in addition to the sausage, or instead of.
 Another delicious substitution (or addition) is cooked spinach or kale.

-I prefer a moderate amount of meat and veggies in Pizza Rustica.
+In general, I prefer a moderate amount of meat and veggies in Pizza Rustica, and this recipe reflects that.
 Some versions of the pie are absolutely loaded with several different kinds of meat.
-While still delicious, I prefer to really taste the cheese filling in every single bite, flavors that can be overwhelmed if the pie is packed with a lot of other ingredients.
+While still delicious, I love a cheesy filing that’s studded with meat and veggies rather than the other way around.
+So, that’s what we’ve got going on here.

 The pastry for this pie is really super easy to make and even easier to work with.
 The dough is a cross between pastry and bread, and unlike most pie crust recipes, you don’t really have to worry about over-working it.
 This makes it perfect for anyone who’s new to pie crust making – or challenged by pie crust making.